 Pearl – Older iridized white.
 Glows green under UV light, should have a second “M” mark on the bottom.

 Crystal iridized * – January 1996 – Rerun in 2023 for Rosso, but only sold to be airbrushed various colors by Rosso.

 Crystal opal iridized

 French Vanilla – off-white – April 1998

-Rubina – Yellow, blue and green, appears to be on a black opaque core.
+Rubina – Yellow, blue and green, very dark, can be mistaken for black.
 This was a special order for a client.

-Moonstone – Believed to be a light blue / green slag.
-However moonstone glass was also a name used for clear glass with opalescent white popular around the same time, so this may have been another name for crystal windfrost or crystal opal, or this crystal cat with wisps of white, similar to Snow Frost in the Jenny figurines.
+Moonstone – Moonstone glass was a name used for clear glass with opalescent white areas popular around the mid to later 20th century.
+This may have been another name for crystal windfrost or crystal opal, or this crystal cat with wisps of white, similar to Snow Frost in the Jenny figurines.

 Spindrift – Per a note on the Mosser notebook page with the little plates, this may be another name for aqua (green) windfrost

 2023 Colors – Sitting Cats Redux:

 2023 saw a massive increase in demand for the vintage Mosser sitting cats, with sales for vintage pieces running well over $100 each!
 To meet demand at an affordable price, several independent vendors commissioned Mosser to make special orders of the cats exclusively for them to sell.
 ALL OF THESE CATS CAN BE DISTINGUISHED FROM THE ORIGINALS BY THE “M” IN THE STATE OF OHIO ON THE BACK TOWARDS THE RIGHT.